Background

 Changes for LA micro forests

-Changes which were made to the Miyawaki Method to make it more applicable to LA’s natural ecology are summarized below:
+Specific changes which were made to the Miyawaki Method to make it more applicable to LA’s natural ecology are summarized below:

 • The inclusion of herbaceous perennials within the lowest layer of the forest